-Note 4 - Revenue Recognition
+Note 5 - Revenue Recognition

-Revenue from contracts with customers is recognized as an unsatisfied performance obligation until the terms of a customer contract are satisfied; generally, this occurs with the transfer of control as we satisfy contractual performance obligations at a point in time or over time.
-Our contractual performance obligations include licensing of content and delivery of online advertisements on our owned and operated VOD platforms, the distribution of film content and production of episodic television series.
+Revenue from contracts with customers is recognized as an unsatisfied performance obligation until the terms of a customer contract are satisfied; generally, this occurs with the transfer of control or the completion of services as we satisfy contractual performance obligations at a point in time or over time.
+Our contractual performance obligations include licensing of content and delivery of online advertisements on our owned and operated VOD platforms, the distribution of film content, production of episodic television series and production related services.
 Revenue is measured at contract inception as the amount of consideration we expect to receive in exchange for transferring goods or providing services.
-Our contracts are valued at a fixed price at inception and do not include any variable consideration or financing components in our normal course of business.
-Sales tax, value added tax, and other taxes that are collected concurrently with revenue producing activities are excluded from revenue
+Our contracts are valued at a fixed price at inception and can sometimes include variable consideration and do not include any financing components in our normal course of business.
+Sales tax, value added tax, and other taxes that are collected concurrently with revenue producing activities are excluded from revenue.